Search

 We hope that you can visit and get to know us better, we would love to meet you!

 The main service begins at 10.30am with a warm welcome from one of our team members.
 Then follows a time of sung worship, led by our band.
 We typically have 2 or 3 songs lasting approximately 20 minutes.
 Sometimes a person might pray out loud or read a small passage from the Bible.
 Sometimes people share things that they believe God is saying to the whole church family.
 This might seem strange the first time you hear it but it’s all part of our connecting with God.
 We share news and notices, usually about what’s going on in the life of the church.
 One of our leaders will then give a sermon that is Bible-based and that we can apply to our everyday life.
 We then finish with a final worship song.
-Sometimes there is an opportunity to receive prayer at the end of the service.
+There is an opportunity to receive prayer at the end of the service.
+Holy Communion is 4th Sunday of the month.
 If you have any questions please ask!

-Accessibility: There is wheelchair access, and a sound loop for anyone who needs it.
+Accessibility: There is wheelchair access via the centre door, and a sound loop for anyone who needs it in the church.
 Please let one of the Welcome Team know on your arrival and they will help you to get set up.
 There is a disabled toilet in the Church centre.

 Newcomers Lunch